zokradonh/ecogameserver/README.md

 docker-compose stop && docker-compose pull && docker-compose up -d
 ```
 This stops the server, pulls the new image from hub.docker.com, removes the old container and creates a new container with updated version.
+Of course, this does not remove your savegame/world.

 Custom Building
 ========